spirpinias/MACS3/README.md

 # MACS3 PeakCalling

-MACS3 is a peak calling tool for ChIP seq data to identify transcript factor binding sites.
+MACS3 is a peak calling tool for ChIP-Seq data to identify transcript factor binding sites.
 This capsule works with .bam, .bed, .bed.gz, and .bam.gz inputs.

+When supplied with alignment files and compare sheet, this tool will perform peak calling with comparisons.

 ## Input
 Searches **data** folder .bam\* or .bed\* files.